Valenzuela, Metro Manila: Contemporary

-On December 9, 2002, the National Capital Region Police Office announced that they have discovered the largest illegal drugs factory in the country within a Chinese-owned warehouse in Lawang Bato after a fire broke out in the building, achieving the largest methamphetamine drug bust at the time with over worth of drugs seized.
+On December 9, 2002, the National Capital Region Police Office announced that they had discovered the largest illegal drug factory in the country within a Chinese-owned warehouse in Lawang Bato after a fire broke out in the building, achieving the largest methamphetamine drug bust at the time with over worth of drugs seized.

 On May 13, 2015, a fire broke out in the Kentex Manufacturing factory in Barangay Ugong, killing 74 people in the incident.
 In 2016, the Ombudsman ordered the dismissal of Mayor Rex Gatchalian and other city officials due to grave misconduct and negligence of duty during the incident.
 This is dubbed as the third worst fire incident in the country.